 The Danger of “Divide and Conquer” Leaders

-Weak and flawed leaders try to divide and conquer their followers.
+Weak and flawed leaders try to divide and conquer their followers and demonize their opposition.

-In my many years studying leadership, nothing has troubled me more than the leader who takes a divide and conquer approach to their role.
-Sadly, it is much easier to do this than bring people together.
-For starters, you end up dealing with a much smaller constituency that is bound together by common threads of thinking.
-In addition, stirring up negative energy seems much easier to do than sustaining positive momentum.
-You can just unleash and stoke the fires of division rather than doing the challenging work of finding common ground and negotiating differing agendas.
-As human beings, there are certain natural things that bind us together, but let’s never forget that lurking beneath the surface there are fears, worries, and apprehensions just waiting to seize an opportunity to appear.
+In my many years studying leadership, nothing has troubled me more than the leader who takes a divide-and-conquer approach to their role.
+Sadly, it is much easier to do this than to bring people together.
+First of all, you deal with a much smaller constituency that is united by shared beliefs.
+In addition, stirring up negative energy seems to be much easier than sustaining positive momentum.
+You can stoke the fires of division rather than undertake the challenging work of finding common ground and negotiating differing agendas.
+As human beings, certain natural things bind us together, but let’s never forget that lurking beneath the surface, there are fears, worries, and apprehensions just waiting to seize an opportunity to appear.

 Here are some common traits of “divide and conquer” leaders we should be on the lookout for and inhibit whenever possible.

-• They rationalize whatever they are doing in the service of some larger agenda which may be initially appealing but has more sinister long-term motives.
+• They rationalize their actions in the service of some larger agenda, which may be initially appealing but often has more sinister long-term motives.

 • They strongly believe the ends justify the means.